FioneraGH/OSX86-T470/README.md

 1. duplicate RTKB was removed (compile fix)

-1. BAT0._STA/BAT1._STA has inserted "Return 0" for combining them to BATC which defined in BATTCD hotpatch
+1. BAT0._STA/BAT1._STA has inserted "Return 0" to disable them, so BATC which defined in BATTCD hotpatch can fetch _BST and _BIF(reverted)

-1. BAT0/BAT1._BIX has been renamed to XBIX